Nidd

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 The village takes its name from the River Nidd which passes through the parish.
-The parish church of St Paul & St Margaret has a stone monument to the Rawson family who owned Nidd Hall in the 19th and the early part of the 20th centuries.
+St Paul and St Margaret's Church, Nidd has a stone monument to the Rawson family, who owned Nidd Hall in the 19th, and the early part of the 20th centuries.
 Nidd Hall is a former country house which has been converted into a hotel.

 Until 1889, Nidd was part of the Liberty of Ripon.